sharanbngr/academic_website_src/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD candidate in physics at the University of Minnesota where I study gravitational-waves and their detection with ground-based and space-borne gravitational-wave detectors.
+bio: I'm doing my PhD in physics at the University of Minnesota where I study gravitational-waves and their detection with ground-based and space-borne gravitational-wave detectors.

 interests:
 - Gravitational-wave physics